 - Split-grain leather.
 It is a bit more breathable than full-grain leather.
 It is often paired with nylon mesh which requires a lot of stitching.
 Also, this type is lightweight and less expensive.

 - Nubuck leather.
 It gives you the benefit of both full-grain and split-grain leather.
-Commonly used for lightweight hiking shoes and hiking boots.
+Commonly used for quality lightweight hiking shoes and hiking boots.

 - These are lightweight, dry quickly and breathable.
 However, they are not as durable as leather.

 Comfort.
 Research the types of cushioning available.
 The most common midsoles of hiking shoes are made from Polyurethane (PU) and Ethylene-vinyl acetate (EVA).
 There are also brands that offer their patented midsole that features various technologies.
 These midsoles vary in thickness, support and level of comfort.